veeto

 Key Takeaways

-• Requires health plans to cover up to 12 months of prescription hormone therapy at one time.
+• Requires health plans to cover up to a 12-month supply of FDA-approved prescription hormone therapy at one time.

-• Prohibits health plans from discriminating based on gender identity, sex characteristics, or other protected traits.
+• Prohibits health insurers from discriminating based on gender identity, sex characteristics, or other protected classes.

-• Mandates pharmacists to dispense up to 12-month supplies of hormone therapy with valid prescriptions.
+• Mandates pharmacists to dispense up to 12 months of hormone therapy with valid prescriptions unless exceptions apply.

 Summary